-Kokanee are in the study area primarily during the fall season for spawning purposes; for that reason, densities are higher near these tributaries (either spawning at the creek mouths or migrating into the creeks to spawn).
+Spatial distribution was assessed using catch data (Appendix D, Table D3) because densities were not estimated using HBMs due to extremely variable data that prevented models from converging.
+Kokanee catches were higher at sites that included confluences of major tributaries or were immediately downstream of tributaries (i.e., Moses Creek, Scales Creek, Jordan River).
+Kokanee are in the study area primarily during the fall season for spawning; for that reason, densities are higher near tributaries (either spawning at the creek mouths or migrating into the creeks to spawn).
 Based on field observations, distribution was patchy, with large numbers of fish observed in small areas, reflecting schooling behavior of pre-spawning Kokanee.